 We understand that refugee doctors may have less access to standardised documentation and in rare cases may not be able to obtain a certificate.
 If you are unable to provide any of the above because of your refugee status, you should contact the recruiting organisation for advice before submitting your application form.
 Refugee doctors will be required to provide a Certificate of Readiness to Enter Specialty Training wherever possible.

-Can I use an Alternative Certificate of Foundation Competence obtained in a previous recruitment year?
+Can I use a Certificate of Readiness to Enter Specialty Training obtained in a previous recruitment year?